ZJUVAI/Newclid/docs/manual/usage.rst

 When a problem is given, with a chosen deductive agent (see below), and the program is initialized, the engine will read the files that contain the problem (in its entirety, even if there is more than one problem in the file), the definitions, and the rules to be used.
 Any formatting mistake anywhere is those files, even if at elements not relevant to the problem being checked, will raise processing errors.

 Next, the builder will construct the problem itself.
 This means compiling the information of the problem in two directions: the numerical diagram and the symbolic statements (proof state, dependency graph, and symbols graph).
-Symbolically, the builder checks if the symbolic conditions for each definition is satisfied, and adds the predicates assigned to each point to the proof state.
+Symbolically, the builder checks if the symbolic conditions for each definition is satisfied, and adds the predicates assigned to each point to the proof state (cached and ).

 The numerical diagram is built by calling the functions on the sketch.py module (see :ref:`Sketch`).
 The numerical diagram generated will be used in the construction of the pictures in the problem, but not only.
 It assigns coordinates to each point, according to the sketch functions.
 Such coordinates will be used during reasoning to check numerically for some predicates (non-collinearity, non-parallelism, non-perpendicularity, different points).
 Also, after finishing the constructions, the builder will numerically check if the goal is satisfied in the constructed diagram.